LuHe-Open-Labs/ANOMALY/README.md

 ## Budget and Resources 💰

-The ANOMALY project will be funded by grants, investments, and community contributions.
+The ANOMALY project will be funded only by grants and community contributions.
 Required resources include:

 + Software developers: for platform design, development, and maintenance. 👨‍💻👩‍💻
 + Biology and ecology experts: to advise on environment and organism modeling. 🌿🌳🐾